 FLEX Options have features that may appeal to institutional investors, hedge funds, and others with particular risk management requirements.
 For example, FLEX options are particularly useful for designing and implementing large-scale equity portfolio hedges with specific time horizons or performance objectives.

 Although FLEX Options are not fungible with standard listed index options, they generally are eligible for margin offset against conventional options on the same underlying index provided certain conditions are met, and are also eligible for portfolio margin accounts in most instances.
-Please refer to "Customer Margin" for further information.
+Please refer to "Customer Margin" below for further information.

 FLEX allows users to trade standard listed options before they are available for trading.
 For instance, if SPX had no October options listed, a user could create a FLEX option with standard listed terms (i.e. 3rd Friday expiration, European style, AM-settlement, standard strike).
 Once October options become available for trading, your FLEX option will automatically become a standard listed option.